MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Share files with a Dynamics 365 Remote Assist mobile user

 - From the Teams chat, select **Attach file** to share a file from OneDrive or your computer.
-When you share a file with a Dynamics 365 Remote Assist mobile user, it will be sent in the Dynamics 365 Remote Assist mobile text chat.
+When you share a file with a Dynamics 365 Remote Assist mobile user, it's sent in the Dynamics 365 Remote Assist mobile text chat.

 To access the file after the call:

 - Any call participant can find the link to the file in the Teams chat.

-- During the call, the Dynamics 365 Remote Assist HoloLens user can save the file to their OneDrive by tapping the OneDrive icon in the top-right corner of the slate.
+- During the call, the Dynamics 365 Remote Assist HoloLens user can save the file to their OneDrive by tapping the OneDrive icon in the top-right corner of the window.
 The file is then automatically saved to a OneDrive folder called **HoloLens Received Files**.

 ## Share your desktop or application window (with a Dynamics 365 Remote Assist HoloLens user only)